 Super Bowl MVP history

-Quarterbacks dominate the list of favorites per usual, although two LBs (Malcolm Smith and Von Miller) and WR Julian Edelman have accounted for three of the award recipients over the past eight Super Bowls.
+Quarterbacks dominate the list of Super Bowl Most Valuable Player favorites per usual; although, two LBs (Malcolm Smith and Von Miller) and two WRs (Julian Edelman and Cooper Kupp) have accounted for four of the award recipients over the past 11 Super Bowls.

 The Super Bowl MVP debuted in the first SB, which featured the Green Bay Packers and Kansas City Chiefs in January of 1967.
 The Packers cruised to a 35-10 victory and QB Bart Starr won the MVP with 250 yards, two TDs and a pick.
 The next year, Green Bay won another SB title with Starr again winning MVP thanks to a modest line of 202 yards and a TD.

-That would set the precedent for the award, which as gone to QBs 30 of 54 years since its inception.
+That would set the precedent for the award, which as gone to QBs 33 out of 58 Super Bowls.
 The MVP has gone to seven running backs and seven wide receivers, and a defensive player has won 10 times.

 Yet unlike the NFL regular season MVP award — which has gone to QBs 32 times and RBs 20 times, with one defensive player (Harlon Hill, 1955) and one WR (Jerry Rice, 1987) winning the award — sometimes the Super Bowl MVP can come out of nowhere.